coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 seen before, whether personally or by means of another power such as *remote viewing*.

-This process gives you an uncannily accurate vision of the creature's nature, activities, and whereabouts.
+This process gives you an uncannily accurate vision of the creature’s nature, activities, and whereabouts.
 When you manifest the power, you learn the following facts about the creature.